Bruends/dictionary-app/README.md

 # Dictionary React App
 a simple app that i've made to study React, Redux and Chackra UI.
-Search for words pronunciation a definition using a free API
+Search for a word pronunciation and definitions.

 ![demo](gif/demonstration.gif)